-In this new degree program offered by the College of Pharmacy & Health Sciences, you can earn an Occupational Therapy Doctorate (OTD) degree in just three years after completing a bachelor's degree.
-The first class in the OTD program is planned to begin in Summer 2016.
+In this degree program offered by the College of Pharmacy & Health Sciences, you can earn an Occupational Therapy Doctorate (OTD) degree in just three years after completing the prerequisites.

-Occupational therapists (OTs) focus on increasing independence, participation and engagement in daily living activities for individuals, groups and populations.
-OTs enable individuals of all ages to live their lives to the fullest by promoting health and well-being.
-OTs help people develop, recover, adapt, enhance, learn and improve the skills needed for accomplishing their goals and dreams.
+Occupational therapists focus on increasing independence, participation and engagement in daily living activities for individuals, groups and populations.
+Occupational therapists enable individuals of all ages to live their lives to the fullest by promoting health and well-being.
+Occupational therapists help people develop, recover, adapt, enhance, learn and improve the skills needed for accomplishing their goals and dreams.

-Employment of occupational therapists is projected to grow 29 percent from 2012 to 2022, faster than the average for most professions.
+Employment of occupational therapists is projected to grow 18 percent from 2018 to 2028, much faster than the average for most professions (Bureau of Labor Statistics, 2019).
 Occupational therapy will continue to be an important part of treatment for people with various illnesses and disabilities.
 Occupational therapists work with people of all ages who are facing life challenges due to illness, diseases, trauma, phychological distress, injuries, and other difficulties.
 They promote the health and well being for a variety of populations.
-(Occupational Outlook Handbook, 2015).

-You will be in the field working with patients beginning in the first year, allowing you to enhance your knowledge base through hands-on involvement.
-There are also service-learning opportunities built into the curriculum to allow you to apply the knowledge you are gaining throughout the semester.
+You will begin working with clients in your first year, allowing you to enhance your knowledge base through hands-on involvement.

 Beginning with the doctorate level course work, you will complete your degree in three years due to the year-round offerings of the program.

 You will receive individual attention from faculty and staff to build lifelong mentors and connections within the occupational therapy profession.